LRobach/fluopenslide/README.md

 # Installation

 You can install it with `pip install`.
-When you are in your terminal , just use `pip install fluopenslide` and it will install the whole library.
+When you are in your terminal , just use `pip install fluopenslide1` and it will install the whole library.
 You can then use it at your convenience.

 You can also install it directly from GitHut by downloading it here : <https://github.com/LRobach/fluopenslide/archive/refs/heads/master.zip>.